MR

 Can I Receive My GST/HST Credit As a Lump Sum?

 Yes.
-If your quarterly payments are less than $50, then the lump sum will be paid out to you by July 5.
-However, if your quarterly credits are more than $50, then the total GST/HST credit that you are approved for will be divided into four equal payments and paid out to you on the GST payment dates.
+If your quarterly payments are less than $50, the lump sum will be paid out to you by October 4.
+However, if your quarterly credits are more than $50, the total GST/HST credit you are approved for will be divided into four equal payments and paid out to you on the GST payment dates.

 Can CRA Recalculate My GST Payment?